-But as sales have risen, so too have PayPal fraud complaints.
 The typical scenario?
-A fraudster places an order online and via PayPal, either using a credit card or a PayPal account – but then turns around and files a dispute, either with the card issuer (resulting in a chargeback) or with PayPal’s Resolution Center (resulting in a dispute and claim).
+A fraudster places an order online and pays via PayPal — using either a credit card or a PayPal account — and then turns around and files a dispute, either with the card issuer (resulting in a chargeback) or with PayPal’s Resolution Center (resulting in a dispute and claim).
+All too often, the fraudster gets their money back while keeping the item, leaving the seller high and dry.

 Although they look similar, credit card chargebacks and PayPal claims have a key difference: who resolves the dispute.

-- When cardholders dispute questionable credit card transactions with the credit card issuer, the issuer determines whether the cardholder is responsible for the charges.
-If the cardholder isn’t responsible, the issuer processes a chargeback — reversing the transferred funds, debiting the merchant’s account for the amount of the sale plus a $20 PayPal chargeback fee, and not refunding seller fees.
+If the cardholder isn’t determined to be responsible, the issuer processes a chargeback — reversing the transferred funds, debiting the merchant’s account for the amount of the sale plus a $20 PayPal chargeback fee, and not refunding seller fees.

-- A customer disputes a transaction with PayPal by first opening a dispute through PayPal’s Resolution Center and trying to resolve the issue with the seller.
-If that fails, the customer can escalate the dispute to a claim for PayPal to investigate.
-If PayPal reverses the transaction and returns the funds to the customer, the merchant is responsible for the full amount and may be out the merchandise as well.
+A customer disputes a transaction with PayPal by first opening a dispute through PayPal’s online Resolution Center and trying to resolve the issue with you, the seller.
+If that fails, within 20 days of opening a dispute, the customer can escalate the dispute to a claim for PayPal to investigate.
+If PayPal reverses the transaction and returns the funds to the customer, you’re responsible for the full amount and may be out the merchandise as well.

 Many merchants feel that PayPal resolutions tend to favor the purchaser — even in fraudulent transactions.
-So when a purchaser files and wins a fraudulent claim, the fraudster often gets away with both the product and the money.
+So, when a purchaser files and wins a fraudulent claim, the fraudster often gets away with both the product and the money.
+But you do have the opportunity to appeal the claim if you can prove:

-When you consider the costs of fees, transaction amounts, and lost product, the cost to merchants can quickly add up.
+Regardless of whether you’re on the receiving end of a PayPal chargeback or claim, when you consider the costs of fees, transaction amounts, and lost product, the cost to you can quickly add up.
+Fortunately, there are things you can do to protect yourself from fraudulent claims.

 What to Do About PayPal Chargeback Fraud